Contents

 Graduate Director

-Each department with one or more graduate programs is asked by the College to appoint one faculty member as the graduate director (sometimes also known as the director of graduate studies).
+Each department with one or more graduate programs is asked by the College to appoint one faculty member as the graduate director (also known as the director of graduate studies).
 This service assignment, recognized by the department in a manner determined by the chair, requires the faculty member to be in contact with the Arts and Sciences associate dean who oversees graduate studies for the College as well as act as the department’s liaison to the Graduate School.

 At the direction of the chair, the graduate director oversees the unit’s graduate program, ensuring that graduate advising, awards, catalog, and handbook issues are addressed in a timely fashion.
 In many cases, the graduate director likely coordinates other faculty within the unit who are appointed to the graduate school, inasmuch as these faculty may be doing the advising or may be supervising graduate assistants.
-The graduate director is also often the contact for the Graduate School when it forwards applications to the department from incoming students (applicants’ reference letters are usually sent directly to the department).
+The graduate director is often the contact for the Graduate School when it forwards applications to the department from incoming students (applicants’ reference letters are usually sent directly to the department).
 The graduate director may also be asked to establish such things as a mentoring program for graduate teaching assistants (GTAs).

 Assessment Coordinator